BLB Solicitors

 Is gazumping illegal?

-Many people are gazumped while buying their dream home.
+Kayleigh CurtisOccasionally, buyers are gazumped while buying their dream home.
 But is gazumping illegal?
 Residential property specialist Kayleigh Curtis examines this unfortunate practice and explains how to reduce the chances of it happening to you.

 You’ve made an offer on your dream home.
 The agent calls and confirms the seller’s acceptance.
 The nervous tension evaporates, and it’s time to celebrate.
+However, as some people discover, that call does not mean you are home and dry.
+Unfortunately, you remain exposed to the dreaded practice of gazumping until exchange of contacts.
+But is gazumping illegal?

 What is gazumping?

 In most cases, gazumping occurs because the new offer received is higher than yours.
-However, it may also happen if the seller believes you are taking too long and the new buyer is better positioned to proceed quickly.
+However, it may also happen if the seller believes you are taking too long and that the new buyer is better positioned to proceed quickly.

-In 2019, Market Financial Solutions (MFS) published the results of their research on gazumping.
+In 2019, Market Financial Solutions (MFS) published the results of research on gazumping.
 Here are their key findings.

 Summary of research on gazumping